tomaarsen/attention_sinks/README.md

-# Attention Sinks in Transformers for Infinite-length LLMs
+# Attention Sinks in Transformers for endless fluent generation

+**TL;DR**: `attention_sinks` adapts pre-trained LLMs to use a modified form of sliding window attention that remains able to produce fluent text indefinitely.

 | Llama 2 7B | Falcon 7B |
 |:-------------:|:-------------:|